vanestw/Tanner-Van-Es/README.md

 ## Syncing Your Fork with the Main Repository

 At the start of each class you may want to sync your Forked repository with the main repository.
-This may be helpful if you see changes made in the main repository that you want mirrored within your fork.
+This may be helpful if you see changes made in the main repository that you want mirrored within your Fork.

 In order to do this press the `Sync fork` button that is located directly under the `Code` button you used to clone your Fork: